redsquirrel7/KingMe/README.md

 ## How to defeat KingMe
 Simply finding and removing the secret working directory will break this script since it relies on bins located in that directory.
-Also, removing the crontab entry, and killing any running processes should do the trick as well.
+Also, killing any running processes should do the trick as well.

 ## Future Plans